 - $25,000 for property damage per accident

-All auto insurance policies in South Carolina must include this minimum uninsured motorist coverage in these amounts:
+All auto insurance policies in South Carolina must also include this minimum uninsured motorist coverage:

 - $25,000 for property damage.

 - $25,000 for injury or death per person.

 - $50,000 for injury or death per accident.

 The uninsured motorist annual fee is not insurance, so if you get that, you would have to pay for all damages yourself.